 While case studies can showcase your experience and the potential value that you can deliver, don't include more than three references in a brief proposal.

 It's possible that there might be some overlap between your case studies, but remember not to focus on one particular client too much if they're not the target audience for this potential contract.
 As a general rule of thumb, it's best to include case studies and references as an addendum.
 You don't want your past work to outshine your proposed solution.

 How Online Proposal Software Can Help

-Rewriting proposals over and over again is not a good use of your time.
+Rewriting similar proposals over and over again is not a good use of your time.

 One way to cut down on the proposal writing process is to use online proposal software.
 This software will help you create different proposals for your clients and keep track of everything in one place.

-You can also use this online proposal software to take care of the tedious parts of proposal development like formatting, calculations, and pricing estimates.
-You can use ready-made templates or create your own.
-This saves time on revisions, ensures that you hit all of the main elements of a proposal, and enables you to hit aggressive deadlines.
+Use ready-made templates or create your own.
+This saves time on revisions, ensures that you hit all of the main elements of a proposal.

-Some templates also come with a lot of pre-built features like banners, graphs, slideshow presentations, video intros, and more which allow you to create high quality proposal materials in less than 30 minutes.
+Enjoy pre-built features like banners, graphs, slideshow presentations, video intros, and more which allow you to create high-quality proposal materials in less than 30 minutes.

 Putting together a proposal can be time-consuming, and sometimes overwhelming, but it doesn't need to be.